Sensory-specific satiety

+Studies on sensory-specific satiety

-Sensory specific satiety is most commonly illustrated in the laboratory setting by offering participants a first course ad libitum then after a short interval offering a second course or access to a standard buffet.
-After the eating a first course consisting of one food consumers are less likely to select that food again if offered the same food in a second course, or to select this food again from an array presented in a buffet.
+Sensory specific satiety is most commonly illustrated in the laboratory setting by offering participants a first course, as much as the participant desires.
+Then after a short interval offering a second course or access to a standard buffet.
+After the eating a first course consisting of one food, participants are less likely to select that food again if offered the same food in a second course, or to select this food again from an array presented in a buffet.
 The more variety offered, the more people will eat.
 Thus, a larger amount of food will be eaten at a buffet because the variety of foods and flavors presented renews the desire to eat (appetite) in the individual.

 A study conducted by Rolls and van Duijvenvoorde in 1984 verified this process by simulating a buffet-style meal.
 They fed participants four courses of the same food or four courses of different foods which included sausages, bread and butter, chocolate dessert, and bananas.
 The results revealed a 44% increase in overall food consumption when exposed to the meals with a variety of foods.

-Postingestive feedback factors such as energy density and nutrient composition could affect the palatability of a food which in turn would inhibit or facilitate sensory specific satiety.
-Studies done by Birch & Deysher (1986) and B.J.
+Postingestive feedback factors such as energy density and nutrient composition was theorized to affect the palatability of a food, which in turn would inhibit or facilitate sensory specific satiety.
+However, studies done by Birch & Deysher (1986) and B.J.
 Rolls et al., summarized in a paper by Raynor and Epstein, show that postingesitive feedback does not influence sensory specific satiety.
 Since postingestive feedback seems to have little effect on the expression of sensory specific satiety, it is probable that sensory specific satiety is more driven by external factors, such as the sensory properties of the food, than internal factors.
+In other words, the study suggested that energy density and nutrient composition of foods has little effect on sensory-specific satiety.